peterhinch/micropython-async/v3/docs/TUTORIAL.md

 # 4 Designing classes for asyncio

-In the context of device drivers the aim is to ensure nonblocking operation.
+In the context of device drivers, the aim is to ensure nonblocking operation.
 The design should ensure that other tasks get scheduled in periods while the driver is waiting for the hardware.
-For example a task awaiting data arriving on a UART or a user pressing a button should allow other tasks to be scheduled until the event occurs.
+For example, a task awaiting data arriving on a UART or a user pressing a button should allow other tasks to be scheduled until the event occurs.